 Harriet Tubman (c.1820-1913) was born in slavery, escaped 1849, and became leading Abolitionist.
 (Photo by Universal History Archive/Getty Images)

-Topics in this Podcast: U.S. civil war, black history, women's rights, 19th century, biographies, abolition, U.S. history, Underground Railroad, Spies, what the Civil War was about, Harriet Tubman, American Civil War, women, American history, slavery
+Topics in this Podcast: U.S. civil war, black history, women's rights, 19th century, biographies, slavery, abolition, U.S. history, Underground Railroad, Spies, what the Civil War was about, Harriet Tubman, American Civil War, women, American history